 More than 90% of lawsuits which are filed are settled outside the courtroom.
-The cost of going to court and sitting through an entire trial is high.
+The cost of going to court and sitting through an entire trial is high and the outcome is ALWAYS uncertain.
 Every single dispute I have witnessed has had the same pattern.
 In each case, the attorneys and clients on both sides insist they are right, that they are not going to budge, that they’ll win, and the other side hasn’t got one valid point in their favor.
 If you know anything about math, you can tell this isn’t right.
 They can’t both be right.
-Some times, people file lawsuits to go through the discovery process (the procedure to collect information or evidence), other times they sue because every other attempt at resolution failed.
+Sometimes, people file lawsuits to go through the discovery process (the procedure to collect information or evidence), other times they sue because every other attempt at resolution failed.
 Once a trial date is set, parties magically decide that it may be better to settle the dispute, even if they feel they are in the right due to the costs and risks of litigation.
 It is funny to watch the tone go from “this isn’t negotiable” to “what’s is going to take for this thing to go away?”

 Posturing pomp, intimidation and bluffing are all an art form.
 They are skills which are learned, developed and honed by attorneys and really – any good negotiator.
 Making someone back down without having to go to court is a good thing.
 What if you could do it without even hiring a lawyer?
 It doesn’t work all the time, but is sure works often.